Course Descriptions

 Training Course Descriptions

-Basic Pep (New PEP Course)
+Basic PEP

-PEP Fundamentals of Propane course provide insights into the origins production, and uses of propane.
+This course provide insights into the origins production, and uses of propane.
 It will also address chemical compounds and propane reactions to heat and pressure as well as safety measures.

-Topics covered are:
+Pathway programs/modules covered are:

 • Introduction to the Propane Industry